In this article you will learn everything about stonewalling in relationships.

 - Silent treatment

 - Physically leaving the room

 - Refusing to answer or talking about the issue at hand

 Stonewalling often happens often as a consequence of flooding, such as feeling so overwhelmed that we can’t focus.
 But instead of exploding, the stonewaller implodes.

 Stonewalling: An Holistic Overview

-The Four Horsemen of The Apocalypse predict divorce in more than 90% of the cases.
+The Four Horsemen of The Apocalypse often go together and predict divorce in more than 90% of the cases.

 While criticism, contempt and defensiveness are gender neutral, stonewalling is mostly a male phenomenon.
-Men indeed comprise 85% of stonewallers cases.
+Indeed, men account for 85% of stonewalling cases.

 Why is it more men?

 The reason why men are kings of stonewalling harches back to evolution, explains John Gottman in one of his best books.